 The degree is customizable.
-Within the program curriculum, you choose the history and elective courses that meet your learning goals.
+As part of the program curriculum, you choose either a thesis or capstone track as well as the history and elective courses that meet your learning goals.

 - SSCI 100B Proseminar: Introduction to Graduate Studies in Government, History and International Relations